Abstract

 each test should run.
 Perl will time its tests accordingly and create

-output which, when fed to CL-PPCRE-TEST:TEST
+output which, when fed to CL-PPCRE-TEST:TEST, will result

 in a benchmark.
 Here's an example: